Pediatric Orthodontic Appliances in Casper, WY

 RPE’s are great appliances and are the most effective appliance for increasing the width of the upper jaw (maxilla) in the transverse dimension.
 An RPE is most commonly used for patients who have a posterior crossbite.
-These patients’ upper arches are not wide enough to adequately fit over the their lower arch, so they shift their lower jaw to one side or the other while biting.
-Usually these patients, prefer shifting to one side or the other and overtime will develop asymmetry of the chin and lower face, excessive wear to their posterior teeth, and possibly a TMJ disorder.
+These patients’ upper arches are not wide enough to adequately fit over their lower arch, so they shift their lower jaw to one side or the other while biting.
+Usually, these patients, prefer shifting to one side or the other and over time will develop asymmetry of the chin and lower face, excessive wear to their posterior teeth, and possibly a TMJ disorder.

 An RPE can also be used to alleviate moderate to severe crowding in the upper anterior teeth and also increase airway dimension for patients with ventilation problems due to inadequate airway volume.
 Slow expansion of the upper posterior teeth also creates some expansion of the lower teeth as they lean outwards when bite forces from the expanded upper arch tilt the lower molars.
 Also, expansion in a child with a deep, overbite can free up the growth of the lower jaw and create a stronger chin and better profile.

 Expanders are commonly used in patients with a residual thumb habit that has narrowed the width of the palate.
 They can even be equipped with features that prevent the patient from placing their thumb in the roof of his/her mouth.
 Also, they are commonly used in cleft palate patients to promote growth of the midface.